FazOuard/federated-breast-cancer-pysyft/readme.md

 - Next step: the **organisation** reviews the audit code, executes it on the real data, and submits the results back to the researcher.

 For this specific project, I used the well‑known Breast Cancer dataset from scikit‑learn and ran it through this “magical” PySyft cycle.

+---

+## Contents

+- `datascientist.ipynb` — training, experiments and playing with the model.
+- `organisation.ipynb` — project notes and the organisation-side process.